-Personalized communication goes far beyond simply addressing the email, SMS, or Facebook Message to each customer by name.
+Personalized communication goes far beyond simply addressing the email, SMS, or Funnel to each customer by name.
 This is certainly important, but e-commerce marketers can go much further than this to really stand out from the competition.

 Branch out beyond simply purchase-related messaging and send existing customers regular personalized content about any upcoming sales, or new product releases, or brand values and keep them engaged.

 Ensure that these regular communications are personally relevant for each customer with marketing automation software.
 E-merchants can divide their contact base into lists defined by factors such as where each contact lives, when they made their last purchase, or how much money they’ve spent in total.
 E-merchants can then tailor marketing content to each list of customers, ensuring that every customer receives messaging that is relevant to them.